 Alpine Lake High Route: Otter Point

-Later I stashed my pack at the bottom of Otter Point’s extensive ridgeline and made my way toward Tahl Take.
-But before I went too far, I saw the massive talus spanning the east.
-So I went to check out the ridge instead.
+Afterward, I stashed my pack at the bottom of Otter Point’s extensive ridgeline and went toward Tahl Take.
+But before I walked too far, I noticed the massive talus spanning the east.
+Not wanting to traverse all that, I checked out the ridge instead.

 At the start, the narrowed, bouldered ridgeline had a few cairns leading the way.
 I went through the big rocks on the crest until they dwindled.
 Shortly, I strolled along the meadow and went up to the false peak from the west.